chesahkalu/azure_administrator/virtual_network.md

 - In some cases, using ExpressRoute connections to transfer data between on-premises and Azure can yield significant cost savings.

-- To create an ExpressRoute connection, you need to work with a connectivity provider to establish a connection between your on-premises network and an ExpressRoute location.
+- To `create an ExpressRoute connection`, you need to work with a connectivity provider to establish a connection between your on-premises network and an ExpressRoute location (an Azure datacenter).
 The connection can be an `Ethernet connection` or a `Multiprotocol Label Switching` (MPLS) connection.
 The connection provider will then establish a connection between the ExpressRoute location and the Azure datacenter.

+- `ExpressRoute Global Reach` enables you to connect your various on-premise centers together through Azure.
+This feature allows you to connect your on-premise centers to each other through Azure, even if they are in different regions.
+This feature is useful when you have multiple on-premise centers that need to communicate with each other.
+You can use ExpressRoute Global Reach to connect your on-premise centers to each other through Azure.

 - In the Azure portal, you can create an ExpressRoute circuit.
 An ExpressRoute circuit is a logical connection between your on-premises network and an Azure virtual network.
 You can create multiple ExpressRoute circuits in the same subscription.
 Each ExpressRoute circuit can be associated with one or more virtual networks.
-You can also associate multiple ExpressRoute circuits with the same virtual network.

-When you create an ExpressRoute circuit, you specify the following settings:
+You can also associate multiple ExpressRoute circuits with the same virtual network.When you create an ExpressRoute circuit, you specify the following settings:

     - **Circuit name**: A name for the ExpressRoute circuit
     - **Provider**: The connectivity provider that you're using to establish the connection